dojo/framework/README.md

 See the [v5 migration guide](./docs/V5-Migration-Guide.md) for details on upgrading from version 4.x to version 5.x.

+### Version 5.x to 6.x Migration Guide

+See the [v6 migration guide](./docs/V6-Migration-Guide.md) for details on upgrading from version 5.x to version 6.x.

+### Version 6.x to 7.x Migration Guide

+See the [v7 migration guide](./docs/V7-Migration-Guide.md) for details on upgrading from version 6.x to version 7.x.

 ### Examples

 We have added a repository of examples which have been built on Dojo.
 Those examples are available